Thang Nguyen 555

 Fifth hurdle

 Ebb and flow.
-No lights and no warnings.
-What at first seemed easy turned difficult.
-No check-ins hence no updates.
-Bait and switch.
-Twice, unhooked, in the dark, we were left to float.
-As we used to say “mac xac may” without the towboat, barge turned floating hearse.
+No lights no warnings.
+What at first seemed easy then turned difficult.
+No check-ins no updates.
+Bait and switch?
+Twice, unhooked we were left to fend for ourselves in pitch black.
+Without a tugboat, the barge was just a floating hearse.
+“Beo troi song”, stoic shit flowed downstream.

 Betrayal begets betrayal.

-Our fate and future.
-Nine lives – Band on the Run- at the mercy of shooters and looters.
+Our fate.
+Nine lives – band on the run- at the mercy of shooters and looters.
 Occasional flashing flares and ear-deafening rockets jolted us.
-Standing room only we heard our own pounding hearts.
-Grazing bullets could have buried inside those sandbags.
-At times, we were just a short swim from shores.
-Children were too scared to cry.
+Standing room packed.

-At 7:50 AM the last eleven marines (having told the remaining crowd that “I will not leave you behind” – Marines’ mantra except for a quick stop at the john “mac dai”).
+At 7:51 AM the last eleven marines after assuring the anxious crowd “I will not leave you behind” – obeyed “Swift 22” signaling it’s time to retreat (on the pretext of QT quick stop at the john “mac dai”.)

-The Architect of War was hasty in announcing “Peace is at hand”.
-Then “It’s over” (still with tuxedo giving a high-five in the Oval Office); before correcting at Press Conference the day after: “Sorry! we were eleven-marines short”.
+Meanwhile, the Architect of War, first announced “It’s over” (Kissinger still with his evening-out tuxedo giving a high-five in the Oval Office). before self-correcting at next day Press Conference: “Sorry! we were eleven-marines short”.

-By pure luck we fled through the Saigon River artery on the most unseaworthy vessel (twice at zero mph stand still) right under the noses of danger.
+With luck we floated out with the current right under the noses of danger.
 “Mother wants you to call home”?
-“Mom, it’s me, Whiskey Joe” overheard on DAO two-way “What are we going to do with the 2 (last US) bodies?”
-Reply: “Take them to the Seventh Day Adventist Hospital” (medical facility nearest to the airport).
+“Mom, it’s me, Whiskey Joe” overheard over DAO two-way radio: “What are we going to do with the (last) 2 (US killed)?”
+Reply: “Take them to the Seventh Day Adventist Hospital” nearest to the airport.
+One of the two KIA helmets got a bullet hole.

 Wednesday APRIL 30, 1975, OPEN SEA

-Of all objects at sea, we were the slowest but glad to be moving at all.
+Of all objects at sea, we were the slowest.

-What started out with a boating incident (Tonkin) closed out with a boating incident (Vung Tau).
+What started out as a boating incident (Tonkin) closed out with a boating incident (Vung Tau).

-Technically, when you got transferred to a battleship (USS Blue Ridge?) or any ship it was as good as setting foot on US soil, our Ellis-Island moment.
+Technically, when transferred to a battleship (USS Blue Ridge Mid-way) it was as good as setting foot on US soil. ur Ellis-Island moment.

-Unsteady on a swaying gangway. we were however not greeted by any Statue of Liberty.
-Our “TSA” checkpoint was an oil-drum filled with freshly confiscated guns and knives.
-A navy sentry eyeballed all carry-on.
-Leaning to peak over the person ahead in line, the giraffe in me saw an open Samsonite sardine-pack with gold bars (glistening like les poisons doré– in the Au Marche poem I learned at French school).
+Leaning to peak over the person ahead in line, the giraffe in me saw a sardine-packed Samsonite briefcase filled with gold bars (glistening like “les poisons doré– in the Au Marche poem” I learned at French school).

 Not everyone made their escape as hastily.

-From one other account, Premier Nguyen Cao Ky also landed on USS Midway where he reluctantly handed over his handgun (purportedly a personal gift from John Wayne).
+From another account, Premier Nguyen Cao Ky also landed on USS Midway where he reluctantly handed over his handgun gift from John Wayne.

-Passing the Security checkpoint was no cause for premature celebration.
+Passing the Security checkpoint was no cause for celebration.

-Faces. froze against wet floor.
-Except for my medic brother who hitched rides on leave from Qui Nhon where he stationed, none of us was ever allowed near a military chopper, much less brushing against its deadly blade.
-All day, everyone prayed for chopper landing.
-It finally arrived but a bit late and not as expected.
+Faces froze against wet floor.
+Except for my medic brother who had hitched rides on leave from Qui Nhon where he stationed, none of us had ever been near a military chopper, much less brushing against it.
+All day, people prayed for a chopper.
+When it finally came

-Pulling off that spectacular stunt i.e. repurposing abandoned barge into a Huey Helipad – without a slight regard for safety, the pilot, out of mercy, got a provision of water and an inflated raft to seek shelter elsewhere.
+Pulling off that spectacular stunt i.e. repurposing a barge into a helipad – without regard for public safety, the pilot, out of mercy, got a provision of water and an inflated raft to seek shelter elsewhere.
 He might very well be our first Boat People.
-One fewer than around seven thousand who were heli-lifted to offshore ships by Frequent Wind operation.

 Sixth hurdle!